SebaTheProgrammer/Trajectory/README.md

 <img width="629" alt="Screenshot 2024-01-06 172217" src="https://github.com/SebaTheProgrammer/Trajectory/assets/119673781/45c0aefb-686a-456f-9217-901cf3855f2d">

 Like here above, I started with an extra physics scene.
 That is needed for those calculations.
-But for the actual trajectory calculations in Unity, I spawn extra ghost balls every update!
-Damn, there goes the performance.
+But for the actual trajectory calculations in Unity, I spawn extra 'ghost' balls every update where their trajectory gets used!
+Damn, there goes the performance...

 <img width="482" alt="Screenshot 2024-01-06 172232" src="https://github.com/SebaTheProgrammer/Trajectory/assets/119673781/20477a72-4acf-472b-8cdd-da0685db8fc8">